mtc-20/CheatSheets/ROS_CS.md

 - `roswtf` will examine the current package for any potential issues and print them.

 ## rosbag
-- rosbag lets you record all the publusher(s) and data being published and then played back later as required.
+- rosbag lets you record all the publisher(s) and data being published and then played back later as required.
 - `rosbag record -a` records all publishers in a session.
 The file is automatically saved with a timestamp and the .bag suffix, when you exit
 - `rosbag info <bagfile_name>` prints details about the saved bag file
 - `rosbag play <bagfile_name> -d -r` replays the publishers immmediately. -d specifies the waiting interval between publishers, -r specifies the rate of the publishers